Loading figure…

 Read twice and referred to the Committee on Finance. (text: CR S2377-2379)

-Why: Sponsoring the act to increase access to lung cancer screening aligns with the broader goal of expanding healthcare access and improving preventive care.
+Why: The act aims to improve access to lung cancer screening, which aligns with the broader public health goal of enhancing community health outcomes.

 View source →May 14, 2026 · Congress.gov